-This proposal would change the current (OEG) of 15,000-30,000 Large King Salmon in the plan and revert back to the Alaska Department of Fish and Game's (ADFG) recommended 13,500-27,000 Sustainable escapement goal (SEG) as recommended in the Department's 2019 and 2023 Escapement Goal Memos.
-The biological escapement goal" as noted by the Commissioner at the 2020 Upper Cook Inlet Finfish meeting and allow for the adoption of an OEG of 12,000 Large Kenai River King Salmon to allow some harvest opportunity of sockeye salmon in the ESSN salmon based on abundance of sockeye.
+This proposal would change the current (OEG) of 15,000-30,000 Large King Salmon in 5 AAC 21.359.
+Kenai River Late-Run King Salmon Management plan to the Alaska Department of Fish and Game's (ADFG) recommended 13,500-27,000 Sustainable escapement goal (SEG) as recommended in the Department's 2019 and 2023 Escapement Goal Memos.
+The "biological escapement goal" as noted by the Commissioner at the 2020 Upper Cook Inlet Finfish meeting.

 The current OEG of 15,000 to 30,000 large Kenai River Late Run King Salmon goal closes fisheries and does not provide the protection of Late Run Kenai River King Salmon as intended by the Board of Fisheries in 2020.
 The prescriptive and surgical management of hitting the lower end of the OEG at 15,000, which is in the mid-range of the SEG of 13,500-27,000, has prevented harvest opportunity of sockeye only in the Eastside setnet fishery even when the lower end of the Late Run Kenai River King Salmon SEG is projected, while all other fisheries are liberated for the harvest of sockeye.
 It is important to remember that the SEG is a range, not an exact point.
 The escapement objective has been achieved if it has reached any point within the range.
 This range is developed by ADFG under 5 AAC 39.222.
 Policy for the management of sustainable salmon fisheries.
 The policy states in (a)(2) In formulating fishery management plans designed to achieve maximum optimum salmon production, the board and department must consider factors including environmental change, habitat loss or degradation, data uncertainty, limited funding for research and management programs, existing harvest patterns and new fisheries or expanding fisheries; (a)(3) to effectively assure sustained yield and habitat protection for wild salmon stocks, fishery management plans and programs require specific guiding principles and criteria, and the framework for their application contained in this policy. (c)(2) salmon fisheries shall be managed to allow escapements within ranges necessary to conserve and sustain potential salmon production and maintain normal ecosystem functioning as follows: (B) salmon escapement goals, whether sustainable escapement goals, biological escapement goals, optimal escapement goals, or in river run goals, should be established in a manner consistent with sustained yield; unless otherwise directed, the department will manage Alaska's salmon fisheries, to the extent possible, for maximum sustained yield; (C) salmon escapement goal ranges should allow for uncertainty associated with measurement techniques, observed variability in the salmon stock measured, changes in climatic and oceanographic conditions, and varying abundance within related populations of the salmon stock measured.
 In developing the recommended escapement goals, the department has specific guiding principles and criteria and has considered the extensive criteria it must consider when making those recommendations.
-The scientific goal, the SEG of 13,500 - 27,000 Late Run Kenai River King Salmon goal has been reviewed and vetted by the Department with the specific guiding principles and criteria considered.
+The scientific goal, the SEG of 13,500 -27,000 Late Run Kenai River King Salmon goal has been reviewed and vetted by the Department with the specific guiding principles and criteria considered.
 5 AAC 39.222.
 Policy for the management of sustainable salmon fisheries policy holds the department accountable for their goal recommendations.